-If your lot is smaller than 300m2, Council requires that your house go through an additional approvals process.
-The exact process depends on whether your lot includes a restriction on title referring to the Small Lot Housing Code or not.
+If your lot is smaller than 300m2, Council requires that your house go through an additional approvals process, which requires your house design to be assessed against the Small Lot Housing Code.

-If your lot includes the relevant restriction on title your house design must be assessed against the Small Lot Housing Code.
 A copy of the Small Lot Housing can be obtained from Council.

-If your house design complies with the Code, the process is similar to that outlined in Figure 1.
-However, if your house does not comply, you can seek discretionary approval from Council via a Planning Permit application.
-Refer to Figure 2 for an outline of the process.
+If your house design complied with the Code, the process is similar to that outlined in Figure 1.
+However, if your house does not comply, you can seek discretionary approval from Council.
+Refer to Figure 2 for an outlined of the process.